-Proposals will be evaluated on the basis of their novelty, scientific merit, soundness of the methodology, and ability to contribute significant new information to the published literature on the subject.
+Proposals are evaluated on the basis of their novelty, scientific merit, soundness of the methodology, and ability to contribute significant new information to the published literature on the subject.
 Multi-year projects are eligible, but proposals for multi-year projects should include a clear outline of the schedule and anticipated timeline of progress.
 Awardees are required to submit a progress report one year after the grant has been received as well as a final report at the conclusion of the project.

 Past Recipients